Apply to extend your visit to Sweden

 If the Swedish Migration Agency decides not to grant you an extended visa, your application will be rejected.
 A rejection of a matter which is reviewed according to the Visa Code cannot be appealed.

 You have the right to stay in Sweden for as long as you have a valid visa.
 If your visa has expired you lose the right to stay in any of the Schengen countries.
-You are not permitted to stay while waiting for your decision.
+If you have applied to extend your stay after your visa has expired, you do not have the right to stay in Sweden and wait for the decision.

 There may be a reason that you need to stay in Sweden longer than your visa is valid.
 If you have already stayed in a Schengen country for 90 days during the last 180-day period, you must apply for a visitor’s permit.